Sacramento Mother Of 4 Killed After Stopping To Help Pedestrian Who Had Also Been Hit

 SACRAMENTO COUNTY (CBS13) — A Sacramento mother of four was remembered Monday night for her sacrifice.

-A family spokesperson said 40-year-old Amalya Sukiayan was hit and killed by a driver near Rancho Cordova last Friday after she stopped to help a pedestrian struck by a car moments earlier.READ MORE: Free Bottled Water Coming To Thousands of Homes With Contaminated Water
+A family spokesperson said 40-year-old Amalya Sukiasyan was hit and killed by a driver near Rancho Cordova last Friday after she stopped to help a pedestrian struck by a car moments earlier.READ MORE: Person Suspected Of Shooting At Roseville Police Officer After Attempted Traffic Stop

 “She would put everything that has to do with her aside and help everybody that she can get to,” Kirakosyan said.

-Kirakosyan said Sukiayan was making sure the person hit, and another Good Samaritan who had stopped, were safe until an ambulance came.
-Sukiayan was pulled over on the side of the road and had no time to react to an oncoming car.READ MORE: Some Sacramento Theaters Remaining Closed Despite Being Allowed To Reopen
+Kirakosyan said Sukiasyan was making sure the person hit, and another Good Samaritan who had stopped, were safe until an ambulance came.
+Sukiasyan was pulled over on the side of the road and had no time to react to an oncoming car.READ MORE: Big Rig Ends Up Perched Precariously On Guardrail After Crash On I-5 In Woodland

 “A car came speeding and crashed into her.
 It was on the spot, no chance,” Kirakosyan said.